 The courts of Wimbledon have also influenced fashion directly through three-time champion, Fred Perry.
 This great British brand’s logo is the laurel wreath, inspired by Wimbledon’s emblem – a patch which is sewn onto the front of each iconic Fred Perry polo shirt.
 Launched at the 1952 Wimbledon championships, the white tennis shirt shot to style success, leading to the creation of a more colourful collection that became a fashion statement for numerous British subcultures during the 1960s and beyond.

-The most recent British win came in 2013, when Scottish talent Andy Murray became the first British male to take the trophy in 77 years.
+The most recent British win came in 2016, when Scottish talent Andy Murray achieved his second Wimbledon win.
 Meanwhile Swiss tennis star Roger Federer has won the Wimbledon title the most, enjoying success on a jaw-dropping eight occasions to date.

-A taste of Wimbledon comes in a simple yet delicious serving of fresh strawberries and cream, washed down with some refreshing Pimms (with a selection of fruit, fresh mint and lemonade for good measure) or a glass of fizz!
+No matter where you’re based, you can enjoy a true taste of Wimbledon with a simple yet delicious serving of fresh strawberries and cream, washed down with some refreshing Pimms (with a selection of fruit, fresh mint and lemonade for good measure) or a glass of fizz!
 Strawberries and cream is the quintessential Wimbledon staple, with around 140,000 portions usually gobbled up across the two-week event.
-This tournament takes great pride in providing the highest quality Kent-grown strawberries which are picked the day before and arrive with the birdsong at 5am the next day!
+The tournament takes great pride in providing the highest quality Kent-grown strawberries which are picked the day before and arrive with the birdsong at 5am the next day!

-Want to relive the thrill of Wimbledon and dream of tournaments to come?
+Want to relive the thrill of Wimbledon and dream of tournaments to come on your next British sporting adventure?
 Why not dive into this gripping fourth round replay, of Andy Murray versus Richard Gasquet, shared by Wimbledon.

 Restrictions on travel to and around Britain are in place due to Covid-19.
 Visitors are encouraged to always check individual websites for the latest information, as details are subject to change.